jdh-algo/JoyHallo/README.md

 python scripts/extract_meta_info_stage2.py -r jdh-Hallo -n jdh-Hallo
 ```

+> [!NOTE]
-**Note**: Execute steps 1 and 2 sequentially as they perform different tasks.
+> Execute steps 1 and 2 sequentially as they perform different tasks.
 Step 1 converts videos into frames, extracts audio from each video, and generates the necessary masks.
 Step 2 generates face embeddings using InsightFace and audio embeddings using Chinese wav2vec2, and requires a GPU.
 For parallel processing, use the `-p` and `-r` arguments.
 The `-p` argument specifies the total number of instances to launch, dividing the data into `p` parts.
 The `-r` argument specifies which part the current process should handle.
 You need to manually launch multiple instances with different values for `-r`.

 ## 💻 Comparison